 EATC took over the lead of these two courses from the European Air Group (EAG) in 2016.
 They are organized by EATC on a yearly basis thus increasing the range of EATC’s cross-national training and exercise platform.
 Both events are open to all EATC and EAG member nations, as well as to any other interested nations.

 The ACATT aims at training handlers in a multinational framework, strengthening existing skills and improving interoperability within the nations.

 It offers both academics and on the job-training covering the whole scale of handling operations, including training in special procedures such as engine running on loads / off loads and winching.

-The FIT is a basic interoperable training for junior air movements personnel.
+The CATT is a basic interoperable training for junior air movements personnel.
 It aims at providing junior ground handlers with the skills and knowledge necessary to integrate successfully into a multinational environment.
 It is organized on a yearly basis and usually hosted by EATC member nations.

 With this new activity, EATC increases officially the range of its cross-national trainings and exercises platform and reinforces its role as a center of expertise for air transport.

 The ETAP programme comprises airlift trainings (ETAP-T), tactical training courses for crew members (ETAP-C) and courses for instructor pilots (ETAP-I).
 Moreover a yearly symposium discusses the common European procedures and facilitates the exchange of experience between the different nations (ETAP-S).
 For more information on the dates of the different events, please check our calendar.

 The ETAP programme is executed by a permanent multinational training centre: the European Tactical Airlift Centre (ETAC) located in Zaragoza, Spain.
 All seven EATC member nations are members of ETAC.
 Both institutions work closely together in order to offer efficient and tailored airlift training in Europe, and to increase the interoperability among all partners.